Optimizing early life development.

 3. Trial the Family Well-Being Program, a multigenerational multi-tiered intervention piloted in the LCIRN, now funded for trial in an RCT in under-resourced early childhood educational settings using trauma-specific approaches to improve mental health.

-The Node is working on an Early Childhood Mental Health Toolkit with a focus on Black children’s mental health.
+The Node is working on an Early Childhood Mental Health Toolkit.